AIO Home Services

 What Happens During Asbestos Air Monitoring?

-Asbestos air monitoring is a crucial process to ensure the safety of environments where asbestos may be present.
-It involves measuring the concentration of asbestos fibers in the air, particularly during or after activities like demolition, renovation, or asbestos removal, to ensure they stay within safe limits.
+Asbestos air monitoring is crucial to ensure the safety of environments where asbestos may be present.
+It involves measuring the concentration of asbestos fibers in the air, particularly during or after activities like demolition, renovation, or asbestos removal Ohio, to ensure they stay within safe limits.

 The goal is to protect workers and the public from inhaling harmful fibers, which can lead to serious health issues such as lung cancer, mesothelioma, and asbestosis.